bob-gob/DAFOXES-gimkit-hacks/README.md

 then, enyoy the hacks!

-(I also made blooket, prodigy, khan academy, and duolingo hacks)
+(I also made blooket, prodigy, blacket, khan academy, and duolingo hacks)